 Villa on Verona is a historic Italianate style villa built in 1860.
 The estate has been newly decorated and furnished, creating an elegant and cozy atmosphere.
 This destination will immerse you in the rich history of previous owners (see below) as well as Marshall’s many other historic sites.

-The Villa boasts six guest rooms themed after cities in Italy.
-Each room has its own private bath, Smart TV, goose down comforters, luxury linens and toiletries.
+The Villa boasts five guest rooms themed after cities in Italy.
+Each room has its own private bath, Smart TV, goose down comforters, luxury linens, bathrobes and toiletries.

-Our West grounds feature the gazebo, fountain, trellis, newly remodeled pool house with changing rooms, restrooms and large swimming pool with lounging furniture.
-Enjoy grilling on the patio while you sip your favorite drink, relaxing by the fire table.
+Our West grounds feature the gazebo, fountain, trellis, newly remodeled pool house with restrooms and large swimming pool with lounging furniture.
+Enjoy sitting on the patio while you sip your favorite drink and relaxing by the fire table.

 We hope you will consider visiting our historical spacious home!